qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 - [eBPF](https://en.wikipedia.org/wiki/EBPF).
 It's intended to run code in kernel in a sandboxed way.
 It has JIT compile.
 - [gVisor](https://gvisor.dev/).
 - Java loading new class at runtime.
-If the newly loaded classes run in the same JVM as host application, it's not safe (the newly-loaded class has same permission of accessing files and networking like host process).
+If the newly loaded classes run in the same JVM as host application, it's not safe (the newly-loaded class has same permission of accessing files and networking like host process) unless launching a new VM.
 Similar to CLR.
 - [MicroVM](https://firecracker-microvm.github.io/).
 - [LUA](https://www.lua.org/).
 It's designed to be easily embedded into other applications.
 LUA is dynamically-typed.
 Although it has JIT, its performance may not match statically-typed languages.
 - ...

 These things also have VMs:

 - Font standard TrueType has its own VM and bytecode format.
-[See also](https://learn.microsoft.com/en-us/typography/opentype/spec/tt_instructions)
+[See also](https://learn.microsoft.com/en-us/typography/opentype/spec/tt_instructions).
+It runs in browsers and almost all modern GUI.
 - PDF allows embedding JavaScript.
-(PDF also can embed TrueType which runs TrueType VM)
+(PDF also can embed TrueType which runs TrueType VM.)
 - UEFI has a byte code format and VM.
 [See also](https://uefi.org/specs/UEFI/2.10/22_EFI_Byte_Code_Virtual_Machine.html)
 - SIM cards runs Java.
 - MySQL supports JS stored procedure.
 [See also](https://blogs.oracle.com/mysql/post/introducing-javascript-support-in-mysql)